jtclarkjr/discord-anime-bot/go/README.md

 # Discord Anime Bot - Go Version

 A Discord bot written in Go that helps users find, search, and track anime using AI-powered descriptions and the AniList API.
-Features episode notifications with persistent storage.
+Features episode notifications with Redis-based caching for scalability.

 ## Features